-The IoR is required to sign either an FDA Form 1572 (for IND studies - 21 CFR 312) or a Division of AIDS (DAIDS) Investigator of Record Form (for DAIDS sponsored non-IND studies) to formally
+The IoR is required to sign either an FDA Form 1572 (for IND studies - 21 CFR 312) or a Division of AIDS (DAIDS) Investigator of Record Form (for DAIDS sponsored non-IND studies) to formally document his/her agreement to conduct the study in accordance with the study protocol and applicable US regulations.
+The forms are completed and submitted to the DAIDS Regulatory Support Center (RSC) as part of the site-specific protocol registration process described in Section 10.10.

-Current versions of both forms, as well as form completion instructions are available on the RSC website; additional guidance is available in the DAIDS Policy: Requirements for Essential Documents at Clinical Research Sites Conducting DAIDS funded and/or Sponsored Clinical Trials.
+Current versions of both forms, as well as form completion instructions are available on the RSC website; additional guidance is available in the DAIDS Policy: DAIDS Site Clinical Operations and Research Essentials (SCORE) Manual Appendix: Source Documentation Requirements.